beebozy/fiber-diagnostics/API.md

 ## Known issues / things not yet fixed (as of today)

-- **`kind` casing is inconsistent** (`NODE_DOWN` vs `channel-not-ready`) and matching is case-sensitive.
-Don't assume a normalized convention yet — use the exact strings in the table above.
-This will likely change to a single consistent casing in a future update; if/when it does, this doc gets updated first.
 - **`peer-offline` can never fire right now.** The poller always writes `connected=1` and never sets it to `0` when a peer drops — a backend bug, not a frontend concern, but don't spend time debugging a "peer offline" UI against live data until this is fixed upstream.
-- **CORS is not yet configured** on the server.
-If you're running the dashboard on a different origin/port (which you will be, in dev), browser `fetch` calls to this API will currently be blocked.
-This needs a fix on the backend before cross-origin requests will work — flag if you hit this before it's resolved.
 - **`GET /issues/{unknown-kind}`** (a kind that doesn't exist) currently returns `200` with an empty `issues: []`, not a `404`.
 Don't treat an empty result as confirmation the kind string you used is correct — typos